Love Is Reality

-Love Is Reality is an album by the American soul musician Al Green, released in 1992.
+Love Is Reality is an album by the American musician Al Green, released in 1992.

-The album was nominated for a Grammy Award, in the "Best Contemporary Soul Gospel Album" category.
+The album was nominated for a Grammy Award for "Best Contemporary Soul Gospel Album".
 It peaked at No. 29 on Billboard's Top Gospel Albums chart.

 Production

 Recorded in Dallas, Love Is Reality was produced by Tim Miner.
 It was an attempt to marry Green's traditional gospel and soul sounds to new jack swing.
 Kirk Whalum played saxophone on the album; El DeBarge contributed backing vocals.

 Green cowrote all of the album's songs.
 He raps on "You Don't Know Me".

 Critical reception

 Stereo Review wrote that Love Is Reality "would have been a better album if the gospel flavor were stronger, but Green pulls it all off with his customary aplomb."
 The Chicago Tribune thought that some songs "are nearly indistinguishable from standard urban contemporary fare, with slick arrangements and occasionally ambiguous lyrics that are a far cry from standard hymns."

-The Calgary Herald determined that "the compositions here aren`t bad, but it`s Green`s fluidly fervent, honey-toned voice which sets this disc apart."
+The Calgary Herald determined that "the compositions here aren't bad, but it's Green's fluidly fervent, honey-toned voice which sets this disc apart."
 USA Today called the album "a disappointment," and listed it as the third worst R&B album of 1992.
 The Richmond Times-Dispatch deemed it a "high-tech, contemporary R&B gospel album."
 The Boston Herald considered it to be "the weakest album of Green's career."

 AllMusic wrote that "Christian dance-pop producer Tim Miner works from formulas, while Green runs on inspiration."